 As a leader or manager helping to pivot your organisation in today’s environment, you’re probably extremely busy right now.
 Understandably, then, taking the time to assess your team’s current and future skill needs might not feel like a priority.

 However, if you do make upskilling a priority right now, it will pay off – not just for your business, but also by reminding your team that even in these unprecedented times, their development and progression is still of utmost importance to you.
-Investing in your people during this time will also help you future-proof your business well beyond the short-term considerations of the pandemic.
+Investing in your people during this time will also help you future-proof your business well beyond the short-term considerations of returning to growth.

-In short, just because your business is presently dealing with the immediate impact of the coronavirus crisis, you should not overlook investing in the skills of your staff.
-Doing so can help your organisation cope with today’s fast-changing and uncertain corporate landscape.
+In short, investing in the skills of your staff can help your organisation cope with today’s fast-changing and uncertain corporate landscape.

 Jane McNeill, joined Hays in 1987 as a trainee recruitment consultant in London and is now Managing Director of Hays NSW and WA.